-It soon became clear that Frank was having affairs when he told Mary that one Phoebe Styles was pregnant with his child and that he would be marrying Phoebe.
+It soon became apparent that Frank was having affairs when he told Mary that one Phoebe Styles was pregnant with his child and that he would be marrying Phoebe.

-Not long after Phoebe gave birth to a daughter, Mary decided she did not want to share Frank with anyone, and she may have envied Phoebe’s public position as Frank’s legal wife.
+Soon after Phoebe gave birth to a daughter, Mary decided she did not want to share Frank with anyone.
+Mary Pearcey may have envied Phoebe’s public position as Frank’s legal wife.

-At 7:00 that same evening, a woman’s dead body was found carelessly tossed along some pavement near a rubbish heap.
+At 7:00 that same evening, a woman’s dead body was discovered carelessly tossed along some pavement near a rubbish heap.
 There were superficial wounds to the head and a deep and fatal slash across the throat.
 Soon after, the body of a baby was found, apparently smothered.
-The bodies were quickly identified as those of Phoebe and her baby.
+Authorities determined the bodies were those of Phoebe and her baby.

-Because several people knew of the proposed tea at Mary’s, the police went to Mary’s house and found blood stains on the walls, on some clothing, and on some cutlery.
+Because several people knew of the proposed tea at Mary’s, the police went to Mary’s house.
+They discovered bloodstains on the walls, on some clothing, and some cutlery.
 When asked where the blood had come from, Mary weakly replied that she had been killing mice.
+Police quickly arrested Mary.

-The case was clearly open and shut, and Mary was tried, convicted, and executed in December.
+The case was open and shut, and Mary was tried, convicted, and executed on December 23, 1890.

 Before she died, Mary Pearcey left an intriguing mystery.
-In her last days, she asked that an ad be placed in a Madrid newspaper that said:
+In her last days, she requested to place an ad in a Madrid newspaper that said:

 She never confided the meaning of this cryptic message, and no one has ever come up with a clear theory.
 Is it a message to some kind of accomplice in the murders?
 And why Madrid, since it seems Mary had never left England in her life?

-This all might have been considered preposterous until 2006, when DNA testing was performed on the saliva on the backs of stamps of some Ripper letters that experts believe to have been genuinely sent from the killer.
-That new DNA evidence seems to indicate that the stamps were, indeed, affixed by a woman.
+All this might have been considered absurd.
+That is, until 2006.
+DNA tests were conducted on saliva retrieved from the backs of stamps from some Ripper letters experts believe were genuinely sent from the killer.
+That new DNA evidence seems to indicate the stamps were, indeed, affixed by a woman.